Oversize Load Permits

 Count On FR8Star

 Transporting oversize loads can be challenging, but it doesn’t need to be.
-With FR8Star, you get access to a vetted network of qualified brokers and carriers with experience handling oversize loads and super loads.
+With FR8Star, you get access to a vetted network of qualified transport companies with experience handling oversize loads and super loads.
 Click Get Started on the FR8Star homepage, enter all relevant information about your load, and receive free estimates in as little as 30 seconds.
 (Estimates may take up to a few hours for oversize/super loads.)
-You can then compare brokers and carriers, find the one best-suited to transport your load, and then work together with them to make sure you have the proper permits and anything else you’ll need to ship your freight safely and legally.
+You can then compare transport companies, find the one best-suited to transport your load, and then work together with them to make sure you have the proper permits and anything else you’ll need to ship your freight safely and legally.